 - Amy Wang:

 Legal fees for HDB Loans are lower too.
 On top of that, you can choose to end your loan anytime if you wish to (for bank loans it depends on individual banks).

 An interesting point to note will be that future fluctuations are negated because you can refinance to another bank that offers a lower rate.
 In my case, I switched from OCBC to POSB for a better rate.
 The only worry comes when your loan is less than 100k.
 Banks don’t do refinancing for loans below 100k.

 - Jay Tee:

 In my opinion, an HDB loan is always better.
 If you’re going for BTO, it’s 5% to secure the flat.
 This is followed by another 5% payment when it comes to collecting the keys.

-On the other hand, for Banks, it is usually 10% payment followed by another 10% when collecting keys.
-If you reinvest the 10% down payment that you save from taking HDB loan, you can cover the additional interest rate of HDB loans (especially if you plan to sell your BTO flat within 10 years or so?)
+On the other hand, for Banks, it is usually a 10% payment followed by another 10% when collecting keys.
+If you reinvest the 10% down payment that you save from taking an HDB loan, you can cover the additional interest rate of HDB loans (especially if you plan to sell your BTO flat within 10 years or so?)

 Also, go for the longest HDB loan – this allows you to have more cash on hand to invest and puts you in a better position even if you’re unsure whether you will sell your flat in 10 years.
 You can always renegotiate for a shorter loan term in future if you do decide to pay off your HDB.

 I would take an HDB loan (since a down payment of 10% can be paid with CPF) and after 6 months of payment, I will refinance with other banks for lower interest rates.

 Still unsure or need more perspectives?
 Why not ask your questions on our Seedly Q&A?